 Theoretically and historically, merchandising and marketing can overlap.
 This is realized, for example, in the way that it is easier for marketing to form promotional zones.
 However, marketers, of course, have their own tasks and interests.
 In particular, they analyze customer behavior, increase demand for goods, decorate retail space, and work with vendors' marketing budgets.

-We can see that arranging merchandising functions in different departments has its own internal motivation and can face different kinds of problems.
+We can see that arranging merchandising functions in different departments has its own internal motivation and different kinds of problems can be faced.
 If merchandisers are subordinated to category managers, they will, of course, do what they are told by their direct supervisors, pushing the issues and needs of the outlet into the background.
 The same situation will occur when subordinating to the marketing or operations department, which have their own interests that are not related to those of category managers.

 Generally speaking, merchants sell shelf space and hunt for deferred payments, listings, and retro bonuses; the operations department is interested in gross sales, marketers – in promotions and marketing budgets.
 And each department can have a varying degree of influence on the planogram, i.e., on merchandisers, based on their priorities.